yudharisandy/FastConsumableQC.Vision/README.md

 - `python main.py`

 ## Running Issues
-- If there is an incompatibale version issue regarding the loaded model, you can re-create the `model.pkl` by changing `isTrainTipQC = True` in `config.json`, then `python main.py`.
+- If there is an incompatibale version issue regarding the loaded model, you can re-create the `model.pkl` by changing `isTrainTipQC = true` in `config.json`, then `python main.py`.
 This will only take a few seconds to complete.
-Later, you need to change it back to `isTrainTipQC = False` for inferencing in another mode.
+Later, you need to change it back to `isTrainTipQC = false` for inferencing in another mode.

 ## Result
 - Currently, the result has not been finalized yet, this code only print the score of plunger surface analyzer.